 2.3.4 Data Indexing Support

 There are two major categories of indexing involved in distributed NoSQL database systems: primary indexing and secondary indexing.
-In terms of distributed index storage, there are two ways of index partitioning: partition by original data or partition by index key.
+In terms of distributed index storage, we have two means of index partitioning: partition by original data or partition by index key.
 “Partition by original data” means that each node in the cluster only maintains the secondary index for the portion of the original data that is locally hosted by that node.
 In this case, when a query involving an indexed field is evaluated, the query must be sent to every node in the cluster.
 Each node will use the local portion of secondary index to do a “partial evaluation” of the query, and return a subset of results.
 The final result is generated by combining results from all the nodes.
 Figure 2-9 illustrates partition by original data.
 “Partition by index key” means that a global index is built for the whole data set on all the nodes, and then distributed among the nodes by making partitions with the key of the index.
 To evaluate a query about an indexed field value, only the node maintaining the index for that queried field value is contacted, and it processes all related index entries to get the query result.
 Figure 2-10 illustrates partition by index key.